 40. What is a test plan and what information does it cover?

 A document that describes the approach, scope, resources, and schedule of testing activities is a test plan.
 The following details must be covered in the test plan:

 - Test Deliverables

-Question: Lists the common risks that lead to project failure
+41. Lists the risks that commonly lead to project failure.

-Answer: Enlisted are the common risks that lead to project failure:
+These are the risks that commonly lead to project failure: